Mass23/Stream-biofilms/README.md

 Script: [control_accessions.py](https://github.com/Mass23/StreamBiofilms/blob/master/control_accessions.py)

+Following this, these projects were not used (as they had some or all sequences that were not available on EBI):
+- ERP020884
+- ERP006348
+- ERP016384

 ### 1.2 Removing missing projects/samples from metadata file
 Update the metadata .tsv file removing the projects lacking sequences, as they will not be used.
 Also add the data type (for qiime2) as second header.